mmmmliu/doppler_profiling/README.md

 Illustrating acoustic Doppler effect and relative velocity using Android phones

 Sender: Emitting inaudible sounds.
-Three sender can be supported in current version.
+Three senders can be supported in current version.
 Each sender uses a frequency to emit sounds.
 Different senders use different frequencies.

 Receiver: calculating and displaying the relative velocity between sender and receiver

 <!-- ## Screenshot